 Non-hazardous duty employees were required to contribute 5.0% (6.0% for new hires effective July 1, 2008) of their annual creditable compensation, which is withheld by the Clinic.
-The Clinic was required to contribute at an actuarially determined rate of 21.17% for nine months ended March 31, 2022 and 19.30% for the 15 months ended June 30, 2021 of participating non-hazardous duty employees' annual creditable compensation.
+The Clinic is required to contribute at actuarially determined rates of participating non-hazardous duty employees' annual creditable compensation.
 Normal compensation and past service contribution rates are determined in accordance with KRS 61.565 (3) on the basis of an annual valuation.